 , and I Am Happy All Afternoon

-Maintaining the Relative Approximate Size of a Tyrannosaurus Rex’s Hands to
+Approximate Size of a Tyrannosaurus Rex’s Hands to Its Body

-Three Arresting Officers in His House While Knocking Over His Dogs’ Food
+Officers in His House While Knocking Over His Dogs’ Food and Water Bowls

 A frequent Pushcart and Best of the Net nominee, VA Smith’s poetry has appeared in several anthologies and in dozens of literary journals, among them: Southern Review, Calyx, Crab Creek Review, West Trade Review, and Third Wednesday.
 VA’s third book, Adaptations, will be published by Green Writers Press Fall of 2025, when she will serve as Poetry Editor of River Heron Review.
 Her bliss is writing, cooking, hiking and loving on friends and family.